monimaj89/Project4-Cake-Heaven/README.md

 * Be able to leave the reviews for purchased products
 * See my order history
 * Be able to update and save my personal info
-* Manage my email or change the password
+* Be able to change my password
 * Make purchase with my delivery info always filled

 3. As an admin I want to: